department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 Another participant also wanted to see a map that showed the geographical areas of the locations listed in the question.

 #### RECOMMENDATIONS:
-1. In the questions, try to mirror the language that Veterans heard during their service (e.g., FOB names, "green zone" and not "neutral zone"?).
+1. In the questions, try to mirror the language that Veterans heard during their service (e.g., specific FOB names, "green zone").
 1. Consider showing a map for questions that may have confusing or ambiguous locations, such as "neutral zone".

 ### 3. Some participants had beliefs about whether they were eligible for benefits under the PACT Act before trying the wizard--some of which were *incorrect* and not addressed by anything in the wizard.